HuynhTanPhatT/Hotel-Booking-Demand-Cancellation-Analysis-/README.md

 <img width="1303" height="728" alt="image" src="https://github.com/user-attachments/assets/5128b36b-df75-4857-813f-b2a6249b5665" />

 1. **Correlation between Window Booking Bucket & Cancellation Behavior**:
-    - Guests' booking behavior shows a clear pattern: the longer the booking window, the higher the cancellation rate.
+    - Guests' booking behavior shows a clear pattern: **the longer the booking window, the higher the cancellation rate**.
     - Most cancellations come from within `31-180+ day` bucket, with the `91-180 days` and `180+ days` buckets showing the highest cancellation rates (**60%**-**100%**)

     -> A trend of booking early to secure rooms in advance, then cancelling later.